abgox/abgo_bucket/README.md

 -   The apps in `abgo_bucket` will uses soft link to persist data, which is not limited to data in app directories.
 -   The strategy is **radical**.
 If there is a data directory, the app will `persist` the entire data directory instead of some important configuration files.
 -   Take `Neovim` as an example.
-It will form two directories under `$env: LocalAppData`, `nvim` and `nvim-data`, and both directories will be persisted.
+It will form two directories under `$env:LocalAppData`, `nvim` and `nvim-data`, and both directories will be persisted.
     -   The advantage of it is that the software has a smooth and seamless user experience after reinstalling, but it may take up more storage space.

 #### ⚠︎ About `persist` directory changes ⚠︎